The-Knowledge-House/DS_22/phase_1/week_11/Project/README_pt2.md

 ## Part 2

-Once you have set your project up, you will create Python code within `extract.py` that requests the closing price of your 5 companies from the Polygon API from April 1 2021 to April 1 2022, and saves each day and price into two seperate lists (one called `day` and one called `closing price`).
+Once you have set your project up, you will create Python code within `extract.py` that requests the closing price of your 5 companies from the Polygon API from March 29 2021 to March 25 2022, and saves each day and price into two seperate lists (one called `day` and one called `closing price`).

 ```
 [6.81, 6.43, 6.21, ...]